LuyaoHuang/AI-QE/README.md

 ### Setting up an LLM

-AI-QE supports both local Ollama models and Google's Gemini models.
+AI-QE supports local Ollama models, Google's Gemini models, and Claude models via Google Vertex AI.
 Choose the setup that best fits your needs.

 #### Using Ollama